WebAssembly/content-security-policy/proposals/CSP.md

 * Response.url will be "hardened" to allow it (or it with a taint track bit) to be trusted to carry information regarding the origin of a fetch response.
-* An immutable opaque bit mimeTypeWasm will be added to Response to capture whether the original Response had mime type 'application/wasm'.
-   * Question: Does this interfere with service worker?
-* WebAssembly compilation / instantiation requests that would be allowed if they were script src's for non-inline JavaScript which also have mimeTypeWasm, will also be allowed for WebAssembly.
+* WebAssembly compilation / instantiation requests that would be allowed if they were script src's for non-inline JavaScript will also be allowed for WebAssembly.
    * This applies to hashes, or to origin whitelisting.
 * This sub-proposal only affects WebAssembly.compileStreaming